 Day 9: Nawami

-On the ninth day, nawami is celebrated where animals mostly black buffaloes are slaughtered to honour Goddess Durga to seek her blessing.
+On a ninth day, nawami is celebrated where animals mostly black buffaloes are slaughtered to honor Goddess Durga to seek her blessing.
 Military bands play war tunes, guns boom and officers with beautifully decorated medals in full uniform stand there.
 When the function ends the courtyard is filled ankle deep with blood.
 On this very day the god Vishwa Karma, the God of creativity is also worshiped.
 This is the day where any kind of industries, factories, offices, vehicles, any machinery equipment and anything from which people make their living are worshiped.
-It is believed that if we worship machinery items like cars, motorbikes, jeep etc. then Goddess Durga will protect its owner from accidents and hazards.
+It is believed that if we worship machinery items like cars, motorbikes, jeep, etc. then Goddess Durga will protect its owner from accidents and hazards.

 Day 10: Vijaya Dashami or Tika Day

 On the tenth day, which is the most important and main day, we take tika and jamara from our elders and receive their blessing.
 We visit our elders in their home and get tika from them while our younger ones come to our home to receive a blessing from us.
 The importance of Dashain also lies in the fact that on this day family members from far off and distant relatives come for a visit as well as to receive tika from the head of the family.
 This function continues for four days till the 15th day known as Kojagrata Purnima or full moon day.
 This is the day where Laxmi, Goddess of Wealth visits the home of each and every individual and give blessings to everyone.
 And this ends the celebration of Dashain.

 Dashain is a prestigious and longest festival of Nepal bringing lots of happiness and joy between each and every people of the nation.
 It is the only big festival which brings all family members, relatives and friends together.
 Not only in Nepal but also Hindu people or Nepalese living abroad like US, Canada, Australia celebrate this grand festival with lots of excitement.
 They visit each other’s houses, put on Tika, Jamara and enjoy special Dashain food feast.